Junior Athletics

-Cardiff AAC welcomes young athletes from the age of eleven.
+Cardiff AAC welcomes young athletes from the age of nine.

 If you are interested, come along, on a Monday or Thursday evening to the club room, which is situated on the first floor of the Cardiff International Sports Stadium, Leckwith Road, Cardiff and where the club secretary or other official will provide you with all the information you may need.
 Don’t expect to start training on your very first visit but take the time to gather information and sample the atmosphere, perhaps over a cup of tea from the club canteen.

-These sessions are designed to be fun and to provide a broad experience of different events (running, jumping, throwing), how to train properly and safely, warm-up and cool-down procedures and track etiquette.
-At the appropriate time Track Rats will progress to a specialist training group under one of the club’s qualified coaches.
+Academy sessions are designed to be fun and to provide a broad experience of different events (running, jumping, throwing), how to train properly and safely, warm-up and cool-down procedures and track etiquette.
+At the appropriate time Academy athletes will progress to a specialist training group under one of the club’s qualified coaches.

 New members, especially younger ones, often join the club with an interest in a particular discipline (say, sprinting) but find that, in fact, they are talented in a quite different discipline.
 Budding sprinters often find that they are good at hurdling or long jumping, or vice versa.
 This is the benefit of joining a wider group at the outset and before settling on a particular speciality.